Chart Color Schemes

 Jordan Springs has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 20 projects likely affecting the region.
-Notable ones include New High School for Jordan Springs, Ropes Crossing Estate - Remaining Stages (Final Residential Lots), Jordan Springs Regional Open Space, and Ropes Crossing Village Shopping Centre Mixed-Use Redevelopment.
-The following list details those most relevant.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 20 projects that could affect this region.
+Notable ones include the New High School for Jordan Springs, Ropes Crossing Estate - Remaining Stages (Final Residential Lots), Jordan Springs Regional Open Space, and Ropes Crossing Village Shopping Centre Mixed-Use Redevelopment.
+The following list provides details on those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.